kiyagak/Splunk-Portfolio/SPL-Commands-and-Dashboards.md

     - It has time on the X axis
 - chart:
     - Used to aggregate and group by non-time fields or need a generic summary table without automatic time bucketing.
-    - It has two fields on an X and Y axis.
+    - It has two fields, each on an X and Y axis.

 ## Use the timechart Command